daattali/beautiful-jekyll/_posts/2017-10-03-TerminalMod.md

 ```
 This should generate a list of files in your `Users/{yourname}` directory including the `.bash_profile`.
 You'll be able to edit that profile by appending the following info using your favorite text editor (ex. nano, vim) in a few moments.
 Just remember where that file is for now.

-**Step 2** - Mac my Mac more like Linux
+**Step 2** - Mac my Mac more like Linux.
 After searching online for hours (not an exaggeration) I realized that everything I was querying was getting answered by Linux users, and none of their solutions worked for me because - and this is important - **a Mac OS is not a Linux OS**.
-I need to keep reminding myself this constantly.
+I need to keep reminding this to myself constantly...

-What you need to do is trick the Mac into thinking throught it's command-line interface more like a Linux OS.
-The most straightforward way of doing that is by installing something a package called `coreutils`.
+What you need to do is trick the Mac's command-line interface into behaving more like a Linux OS.
+The most straightforward way of doing this is by installing something a package called `coreutils`.
 See [this post](https://www.topbug.net/blog/2013/04/14/install-and-use-gnu-command-line-tools-in-mac-os-x/) for an explanation of a few ways to install the program.
 Because I used [Conda](https://conda.io/docs/index.html) as my package management system, this was really straightforward:

 ```
 conda install -c bioconda coreutils
 ```

 - If you don't know anything about package mangers, [try this](https://www.slant.co/topics/511/~best-mac-package-managers).
-- If you use Homebrew already, just follow [these instructions](http://brewformulas.org/Coreutil).
+- If you use Homebrew instead of Conda, just follow [these instructions](http://brewformulas.org/Coreutil).
 - If you use something else, well, just install `coreutils`!

 With package managers like Homebrew and Conda you won't need to do anything else and can use these new commands right away.
 If something in subsequent steps isn't working try closing your current shell and starting opening up a new Terminal window.

-**Step 3** - Edit your `.bash_profile` script
+**Step 3** - Edit your `.bash_profile` script .
-Remember where your `.bash_profile` file went (see **Step 1**?
+Remember where your `.bash_profile` file went (see **Step 1**)?
 Let's open that up and add the following using whatever text editor you want (I used `nano` by typing `nano .bash_profile`:

 ```
 ## color my grep output